SuyashGupte/Dynamic_Snakes_and_Ladders/README.md

 python3 -m unittest discover tests
 ````

+## Game Modes
+1. Auto :- The quickest game.
+Die is rolled automatically, directly see the results of the game.
+2. Auto-Slowed :- The game goes on like auto mode but each turn is slowed down so that output is each turn is readable.
+3. Manual :- Player must press enter to roll the die for each turn.

 ## Game Rules:
 1. Players roll die and move the given number of steps.
 2. They land on a snake head, ladder start or empty space.